 The Trades Shop houses construction, electrical, environmental compliance, plumbing, metals and welding teams.
-This building is projected to meet a LEED for New Construction Gold certification level and includes the following features:
+This building met the LEED Gold certification for new construction and includes the following features:

 - This building is expected to save more than 30 percent in annual energy costs and more than 30 percent in annual potable water compared to an equivalent code-compliant building. - Nearly 80 percent of regularly used workspaces in this building can be day lit year-round. - This building houses a critical component in the project's energy efficiency the central utility plant which powers all buildings on the complex using a 54-inch main line with heat exchanger. - Denver Water is committed to the responsible management and sustainable growth and operation of all our assets, both natural and built.
 The operations in the Trades Shop enable Denver Water to maintain our facilities in ways that are sustainable and protect the environment.